angelo-wf/SnesJs/bugs.md

   - Offset-per-tile is wrong for the mode 6-area (is static, should be waving like the mode 2-area).
 - Op Timing Test (v2) by Sour (from [here](https://forums.nesdev.com/viewtopic.php?f=12&t=18658&start=105)):
   - Loops the first 6 tests over and over (should go from 'absolute store' to 'absolute long', but it goes back to 'absolute').
+- Blargg's SPC tests (from [here](https://forums.nesdev.com/viewtopic.php?f=12&t=18005)):
+  - These seem to be oddly sized, but resizing them to a multiple of 0x8000 bytes makes them boot.
+  - spc_smp: fails, the hashes start diverging at 0x84.